FIND THE SAINT logo with new yellow subtitle - Be Inspired To Do Good

 Second St Anthony of the Desert

-When Charbel was canonized, Bishop Francis Zayek, head of the U.S. Diocese of St. Maron, Bishop Zayek wrote: “St. Charbel is called the second St. Anthony of the Desert, the Perfume of Lebanon, the first Confessor of the East to be raised to the Altars according to the actual procedure of the Catholic Church, the honor of our Aramaic Antiochian Church, and the model of spiritual values and renewal.
+When Charbel was canonized, Bishop Francis Zayek, head of the U.S. Diocese of St. Maron, Bishop Zayek wrote: “St. Charbel is called the second Saint Anthony of Egypt, the Perfume of Lebanon, the first Confessor of the East to be raised to the Altars according to the actual procedure of the Catholic Church, the honor of our Aramaic Antiochian Church, and the model of spiritual values and renewal.
 Charbel is like a Cedar of Lebanon standing in eternal prayer, on top of a mountain.”

 Born: May 8, 1828 in Beqa-Kafra, Lebanon